redhat-cop/containers-quickstarts/mariadb-ha/README.md

 Note: This project uses PetSets currently in tech preview (i.e. not supported) in OpenShift.

+Also note: your nodes (at least those who execute docker builds) need to be able to access this repo `rhel-server-rhscl-7-rpms` in order to execute the build of the maria-db image.

 ## create the mariadb ha cluster in OpenShift

 Create a project